 EQUIPMENT MAINTENANCE: Maintain the arc spray equipment in first-class condition.
-Follow the maintenance recommendations in this Thermion Instruction Manual located in Sections 6.4-6.5.4.
+Follow the maintenance recommendations in this Thermion Inc. instruction manual.

 DANGER: All dust, having considerable caloric value, can be explosive.
 This dust includes: flour, starch, hard rubber dust, wood flour, aluminum dust, and the dust of other metals.
 Aluminum and magnesium dusts are particularly hazardous.
 The greatest care should be used in handling them.
 To minimize the danger of a dust explosion in an arc spray booth or other confined spaces, prevent the accumulation of fumes and dust.
 Ventilation and good housekeeping in the work area is essential.
 Inspect and clean regularly to assure that there is no potentially dangerous accumulation of dust.